The embedding property for sorted profinite groups

-In \cite[Theorem 2.4]{C1}, Chatzidakis showed that the theory of a complete system of a profinite group with embedding property is $\omega$-stable, and in \cite[Theorem 2.7]{C1}, using $\omega$-stability, showed that a universal embedding cover of a profinite group is unique.
-In this section, our main goal is to generalize this phenomena into the sorted profinite group with SEP when $\CJ$ is {\bf countable}.
+In \cite[Theorem 2.4]{C1}, Chatzidakis showed that the theory of a complete system of a profinite group having embedding property is $\omega$-stable and gave a description of forking independence.
+In this section, our main goal is to generalize this phenomenon into the sorted profinite group having SEP when $\CJ$ is countable.

 \begin{definition} \begin{enumerate} \item A {\em subsystem} of $S$ is a substructure of $S$ which is a model of $SCS$.